-David founded our organisation in 2004, setting up a social movement that inspired people to use their everyday actions to affect social change.
 David was an early advocate of using behavioural insights as a tool for tackling social issues and was a social innovator before the term became widely used.
-Whilst we’ve gradually adapted our approach to become a very different kind of organisation, 10 years on his ambition to drive mass behaviour change remains at the heart of our work.
-He remains Chair of our Board.
+Whilst Shift has gradually adapted its approach to become a very different kind of organisation to We Are What We Do, David’s ambition to drive mass behaviour change and create solutions that appeal to their users remains, like David himself, at the heart of our work.

 Changing London will help to change lives